Chateaugay State Forest

 - After a fall, move off the trail as quickly as possible to minimize the risk of collisions.

 - When skiing, fill in the sitzmarks before proceeding after a fall.

-- Do not hike or bike in the ski tracks.
+- Do not hike in the ski tracks.

 How We Manage Chateaugay State Forest